How to Write Your First Resume

 Here’s a Great First Resume Template to Start With

-Be sure to add these fields in your resume, in the suggested order:
+Include these fields in your resume, in the suggested order:

 - Name and Contact Information